klinker-apps/Android-Blur-Launcher/README.md

 This is built from the latest [Launcher3](https://github.com/klinker24/launcher3/) code from Google.

+**Note:** I am currently working on redesigning Blur, but got pulled off into my new [Pulse](https://play.google.com/store/apps/details?id=xyz.klinker.messenger) app.
+Blur 3.0 will no longer work around the idea of apps creating custom pages.
+There just wasn't enough interest in this, and it wasn't worth supporting for the extremely low interest.
+The future of these pages will revolve around pages that I create and build directly into the app.
+Tons of other things have been added to Blur 3.0, but before it is released, I will need to create more custom pages, which is where we are currently at.

+If you would like to see how we supported the legacy page system, check out the `blur_2` branch. `master` will be where Blur 3.0 continues to live, in the future.

 ## Features

 As the apps feature-set continues to be merged into this new fork, I will continue to add to this repository.